 Father Bob Bussen will deliver an invocation, and Morrison will speak about the signal and its significance.

-The plaque provides to the memories that the Park City Historical Society, which runs the museum, has instructed all-around city, Morrison stated.
+Morrison stated that the plaque provides the memories that the Park City Historical Society, which runs the museum, has instructed all around the city.

-The society has when you consider that increased the program and has positioned plaques at the ski lodges and on historic mining structures, Morrison stated.
+When considering that the program has increased, Morrison stated that the society has positioned plaques at the ski lodges and on historic mining structures.